dspeyer/dspeyer.github.io/magic.md

 * To perceive the target
 * To pay the cost
 * If the spell has duration, to not already have too many spells active
-* To make a spellcraft check dc 10 + 2 X rating.
+* To make a spellcraft check DC 10 + 2 X rating.

 When calculating your total modifier to the linked skill, include active spells and scholarly advice but not circumstances or tool bonuses.
 Exception: do add the quality of reference texts when ritual-casting.